2018 Visioning Activities

 Artificial Intelligence Roadmap Workshop 1 – Integrated Intelligence

-Given the increasingly pervasive use in AI technologies in all sectors of industry and government, and the enormous potential for future AI-based technologies, NSF has asked the Computing Community Consortium to organize an AI Roadmap to help prioritize research investments.
+/Given the increasingly pervasive use in AI technologies in all sectors of industry and government, and the enormous potential for future AI-based technologies, NSF has asked the Computing Community Consortium to organize an AI Roadmap to help prioritize research investments.
 The first workshop theme is Integrated Intelligence and will take place on November 14-15, 2018 in Chicago.
-The chairs of the Integrated Intelligence workshop are Marie desJardins (Simmons University) and Ken Forbus (Northwestern University).
-This is part of the AI Roadmap workshop series – view the series page here.
+The chairs of the Integrated Intelligence workshop were Marie desJardins (Simmons University) and Ken Forbus (Northwestern University).
+This was part of the AI Roadmap workshop series – view the series page here.

 Leadership in Embedded Security Workshop

-The Cybersecurity Taskforce of the CCC will hold a leadership workshop to envision the future of embedded security research and education from hardware to cyberphysical systems to human factors.
+/The Cybersecurity Taskforce of the CCC held a leadership workshop to envision the future of embedded security research and education from hardware to cyberphysical systems to human factors.

 Early Career Researcher Symposium